-Policy SA 6-4: Develop, in cooperation with the County, Caltrans, and neighboring cities, regulations prohibiting through-transport by truck of hazardous materials through Downtown and identify alternate routes for the transport hazardous materials.
+Policy SA 6-4: Develop, in cooperation with the County and neighboring cities, regulations prohibiting through-transport by truck of hazardous materials on the local street systems, and requiring that this activity be limited to State highways.

 Policy SA 6-5: Continue to maintain Sebastopol as a Voluntary Toxics-Free Zone, as defined by City Resolution 5108.